Wimbledon: Nadal upset by Muller in marathon

 - Nadal's exit opens door in top half for Andy Murray

-Wimbledon (CNN)Wimbledon continues to bring Rafael Nadal more misery of late, as he was upset Monday by big-serving Gilles Muller in a gripping five-set marathon that lasted 12 minutes shy of five hours.
+Wimbledon, England (CNN)Wimbledon continues to bring Rafael Nadal more misery of late, as he was upset Monday by big-serving Gilles Muller in a gripping five-set marathon that lasted 12 minutes shy of five hours.

 When Muller edged Nadal 6-3 6-4 3-6 6-4 15-13 on so-called "Manic Monday" -- each player remaining in both singles draws was scheduled to take to the court -- it ended the Spaniard's bid for a third French Open-Wimbledon double.